openedx/edx-documentation/en_us/shared/students/SFD_self_paced.rst

 Instructor-paced courses follow a set schedule.
 Course materials become available at specific times as the course progresses.
 Assignments have due dates, and exams have start and end dates.
-During the course, indicators show you when you have a homework assignment or exam, as well as the due date for the assignment or exam.
+During the course, indicators show when you have a graded assignment, as well as the due date for the assignment.

 .. image:: ../../shared/students/Images/Pacing_Inst.png
  :width: 200